Viu (streaming service): History

 Viu International Ltd launched the Viu OTT video service in Hong Kong on 26 October 2015.

 In January 2016, Viu announced its official launch in Singapore.

 In March 2016, Viu announced its official launch in India and Malaysia.

 In May 2016, Viu launches in Indonesia.

 In November 2016, Viu announced its official launch in the Philippines and has achieved four million users and over 218 million video views.

 In February 2017, Viu was available in major Middle East countries including Bahrain, Egypt, Jordan, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.

 In May 2017, Viu announced its official launch in Thailand and has expanded to 15 markets across Asia and the Middle East countries.

 In September 2018, Viu announced its official launch in Myanmar.

 In March 2019, Viu announced its official launch in South Africa.

 In December 2019, Viu announced its suspension of operations in India without providing a date.
 On 5 November 2021, Viu stopped its services in India.

 In June 2023, PCCW and the Canal+ Group announced a strategic partnership between the two companies, under which Canal+ will invest $300 million, including an initial investment of $200 million, in Viu and gain a 26.1% minority stake in the streaming service, with the option to invest further and gain a 51% controlling stake.
 The partnership serves as a catalyst for international expansions for both PCCW and Canal+ as well as collaborations between Viu and Canal+ on original productions.

-In February 2024, the Canal+ Group announced it had increased its stake in Viu to 30%.
-This move underscored Canal+'s confidence in Viu, and highlighted the group's strategic focus on Asia as a pivotal growth area.
-By deepening its investment in Viu, which operates as a leading streaming service in Asia, the Middle East, and South Africa, Canal+ aims to accelerate its expansion in these regions.
-The total investment by Canal+ in Viu reached approximately $300 million, with the group maintaining the option to further increase its stake to 50%.
-This progression is indicative of the evolving relationship between Canal+ and PCCW, and underscores the importance of Viu in Canal+'s global strategy.

-In November 2024, Viu launches in Australia and New Zealand.